aws-neuron/aws-neuron-sdk/general/arch/neuron-features/neuron-caching.rst

 -  Optimizer and optimizer hyperparameters
 -  Location of xm.mark_step()

+To keep cache size small and to enable weights/parameters updates without recompilation, only the compute graphs are cached when using transformers-neuronx (weights/parameters are inputs to the compute graphs) and training flow using torch-neuronx's XLA  (weights/parameters are inputs and outputs of the compute graphs).
+Note that this caching mechanism doesn't apply to the torch-neuronx trace API where the weights/parameters are frozen and converted to constants, then compiled together with the compute operations (traced graphs with frozen weights/parameters are not cached).

 All compilation results are saved in the cache.
 To disable the cache, you can pass ``--no_cache`` option via NEURON_CC_FLAGS: